Pennsylvania State Hospitals: Pennsylvania State General Hospitals

-During the late 1800s, the State built many hospitals for coal miners in Pennsylvania, these hospitals were also referred to as State Hospitals for Miners.
-These hospitals were not built as psychiatric facilities, but rather as general medical hospitals.
-In 1985, Pennsylvania began the transfer of these hospitals from State ownership into private or community facilities.
-As of 1992, all have been divested from State ownership.
+During the late 1800s, the State built many hospitals for coal miners in Pennsylvania, which were also referred to as State Hospitals for Miners.
+These were not built as psychiatric facilities, but rather as general medical hospitals.
+In 1985, Pennsylvania began the transfer of these hospitals from state ownership into private or community facilities.
+As of 1992, all had been divested from state ownership.